-Back in the day, businesses would hire an SEO expert to optimise their site while they concentrated on running their business.
+Back in the day, businesses would hire an expert SEO agency to optimise their site while they concentrated on running their business.
 But search optimisation isn’t a one-person job anymore – you need an entire team to manage your online presence.

-Which leaves you with two options: hire an agency or build your own team of SEO and marketing pros or hire an agency to take care of everything for you.
-In this article, we look at the pros and cons of each approach.
+Which leaves you with two options: build your own team of SEO and marketing pros or hire an agency to take care of everything for you.
+In this article, we look at the pros and cons of each.

 Hiring an agency means you can concentrate on running your business.
 Trying to integrate a marketing team into your current setup might be more hassle than it’s worth – and that’s before you even think about hitting targets.